projectcontour/community/GOVERNANCE.md

 listed above, they should move themselves to emeritus status.
 If necessary, this can also occur through the decision-making process outlined below.

+#### Becoming a maintainer

+* Anyone is eligible to become a Contour maintainer
+* Maintainers should be proficient in Go
+* have relevant domain expertise
+* have the time and ability to meet the maintainer expectations above
+* and demonstrate the ability to work with the existing maintainers and project processes

+*New maintainers must be nominated by an existing maintainer and must be elected by a supermajority of existing maintainers.
+Likewise, maintainers can be removed by a supermajority of the existing maintainers or can resign by notifying one of the maintainers.*

 ### SIGs and SIG-owner

 SIGs oversee and coordinate the interests and needs of end users and projects in a particular area.
 By definition, they are long-lived groups that coordinate their work with the maintainers team and are led primarily by recognized experts in the relevant field and supported by other contributors.